 Job-hopping isn’t the only way to climb the career ladder.
-Nearly half of CEOs are making their leadership pipeline a strategic focus, according to a 2016 PwC survey.
+Nearly half of CEOs are making their finance leadership pipeline a strategic focus, according to a 2016 PwC survey.
 And more organizations are recognizing that grooming internal talent is the most strategic and least cost-intensive way to build bench strength and continuity.

 But for FP&A team members, the difference between getting groomed for a promotion and being left to tread water indefinitely isn’t a matter of luck.
 Nor is it a matter of being a tactical whiz at operating plan variance analysis or quarterly forecasts.
 That’s because, just as the role of CFO has become more strategic in recent years, strategic chops are becoming more crucial within the FP&A team too.